 The Levenberg-Marquardt method is an interface to the MINPACK subroutine lmdif to find the local minimum of nonlinear least squares functions of several variables by a modification of the Levenberg-Marquardt algorithm (J.J.
 More, "The Levenberg Marquardt algorithm: implementation and theory," in Lecture Notes in Mathematics 630: Numerical Analysis, G.A.
 Watson (Ed.), Springer-Verlag: Berlin, 1978, pp.105-116).

-See the 'levmar' ahelp file (S-Lang or Python help) for the available method options.
+See the 'levmar' ahelp file for the available method options.

 To set the optimization method to 'levmar' and then confirm the new value: